Kiruse/serde.ts/README.md

 # serde.ts
-*serde.ts* defines an API for binary **ser**ialization & **de**serialization of arbitrary data types.
+*serde* defines an API for binary **ser**ialization & **de**serialization of arbitrary data types.
 It differs vastly from JSON and BSON in that it is implemented through `SerdeProtocol`s for few main advantages:

 - A protocol can integrate any type with the API, even third party types,
 - Serialized values can be deserialized appropriately, and